 For recent history, the shells of government buildings bombed by NATO in 1999 stand untouched in the centre of Belgrade as grim yet defiant scars from the city’s darkest days.

 With a local: Belgrade Underground Tour is a subterranean journey through the city’s unseen history from Roman to communist times.

 If you only have time for a couple of museum and gallery visits, make it these two.
 The Nikola Tesla Museum houses the genius inventor’s invaluable personal inheritance (as well as the golden sphere with his ashes), but also has interactive science exhibits and informative tours in English.
 For Serbian art and culture, head to the Gallery of Frescoes to admire life-size replicas of priceless Byzantine religious art and ornaments from medieval Serbian monasteries.

-The reopening of the National Museum and the Museum of Contemporary Art – both currently under massive renovation after being closed for years due to a lack of funds – will be a long-awaited event on Belgrade’s cultural scene.
+The reopening of the Museum of Contemporary Art and the National Museum in October 2017 and June 2018 respectively – after being closed for years due to a massive renovation and lack of funds – was a long-awaited event on Belgrade’s cultural scene.

 With a local: Beo Project Tours take in Belgrade’s art and culture from 30 different angles.